secustor/backstage-plugins/plugins/renovate-backend/README.md

     # ID of the runtime provided via extension point.
 This option is required as the backend comes with no runtime by default.
     type: docker

-  # defines a list of allowed hosts to which the report is sent to if a callBackURL is provided with the run request.
-  # If the list is not set, localhost is allowed.
-  # In case you want to forbid all callbacks, set it to an empty array '[]'
-  callBacks:
-    allowedHosts:
-      - my.endpoint.local
   config:
     # unset this value if you want to opt out of the cache injection
     redisUrl: